hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 > If he's condemned by those he meant to hit,
 >
-> 'Twill he a proof he has made his caps to fit,
+> It will he a proof he has made his caps to fit,
 >
 > For when fools bark, and rogues begin to cry,
 >